What is Bone Broth?

 So what is bone broth?
 It’s a mineral-rich soup – with plenty of gelatin and collagen.
 It’s good for your gut and for digestion.
 It can also help with joint pain, thyroid issues, and can help remove toxins.
 Here’s a good breakdown for why you should drink this stuff.

 You can make many types of bone broth: Chicken, Fish, Lamb, Goat, Beef.
 For this particular bone broth recipe, I used beef marrow bones.
-Marrow bones are delicious and make your broth a beautiful and rich dark brown color.
-Grassfed beef marrow bones are more expensive than regular grassfed beef soup bones; use what you can get your hands on and as long as the bones are grassfed, you’ll see benefits.
-I cook my beef bones for awhile (45 hours) and add water to the crock pot as the broth is cooking.
-I make sure the water level is slightly above the bones – I don’t add too much because I like a concentrated broth.
-That way, I can drink a little and get a lot of benefit.
-I’ll say though – in the winter, I don’t mind drinking a lot of this stuff.
+Marrow bones make your broth a beautiful and rich dark brown color.
+Grassfed beef marrow bones are more expensive than regular grass-fed beef soup bones, but any bones will work for bone-broth.
+I cook beef bones for a long while (45 hours) and add water to the crockpot as the broth is cooking.
+I make sure the water level is slightly above the bones – I don’t add too much water because I prefer a concentrated broth.
+That way, I can just drink a little and (hopefully) get a lot of benefits.
+I’ll say though, in the winter, I don’t mind drinking a lot of this stuff.

-When you make this broth, you should first parboil the bones.
-Don’t skip this step.
-By boiling your bones (with a little white wine – a tip from my godmother, Mailan), you’ll remove or reduce impurities and scum from the broth.
-You’ll also remove some of that bone smell.
-Dump out the water, rinse your bones and put them in your slow cooker.
-Add any spices or vegetable scraps and then pour enough water to barely cover the bones.
-I set my beef marrow bones in my slow cooker and cooked on low for about 45 hours (you can do anywhere from 10 hours to let’s say 48 hours).
-Occasionally check on your broth and if the water level goes below the bones, just add a little more water.
-Strain your broth, put it in a container and let it cool.
-Then put it in the fridge for several hours.
+I set beef bones in the slow cooker and cook on low for about 45 hours (you can try anywhere from 10 hours to let’s say 48 hours).
+Occasionally check on the broth and if the water level goes below the bones, just add a little more water on top.
+Strain the broth, put it in a container, and let it cool.
+Then put it in the fridge for several hours or overnight.